rueckstiess/mtools/README.md

 all groups.

 ###### Clickable
 Clicking on any of the plot points or lines will print the corresponding log line to stdout.
-Clicking on the x-axis labels will output an "mlogfilter" string with the matching "--from" parameter, for easy copy&paste.
+Make sure that you're not in zoom mode anymore or the click won't get registered.

 ###### Overlays
 Overlays allow you to create several different plots (each with a call to mplotqueries) and